 Tailor-made Colombia Bird Watching Tour

-Colombia Birdwatch offers Custom Bird Watching Tours that allow you to travel at your own rhythm with only the people of your choice, to choose your preference of birding destinations, and to have as much flexibility as you wish.
-It is a creative and exclusive experience for those of you who enjoy a highly individualised service.
+Colombia Birdwatch offers Custom Bird Watching Tours that allow you to travel at your own rhythm with your choice of birding destinations and as much flexibility as you wish.
+A birding tour in Colombia is a creative and exclusive experience for those who enjoy a highly individualised service.
 With more than 1,950 species, Colombia has more species of birds than any other country.

-They will create an itinerary tailored to your specifications – your desired departure date, length of the journey, special interests, dietary needs, physical fitness level, budget, and of course, ornithological interests.
-This Colombia birding tour features private transportation and a tour leader, accompanying the group throughout your entire stay.
-They will set up your tour and send you a detailed itinerary with NO COMMITMENT NECESSARY.
+Custom Colombia Bird Watching Tours are tailored to your desired departure date, length of the journey, special interests, dietary needs, physical fitness level, budget and, of course, ornithological interests.
+This Colombia birding tour features private transportation and a tour leader who accompanies you throughout your entire stay.
+They will set up your tour and send you a detailed itinerary with no commitment necessary.

 Colombia is tropical yet also has ample elevation changes due to the Andes, as well as both the Pacific and Caribbean coasts.
-This variety of habitats ensures an abundance of bird species.
-To be exact, 1.930 species (almost 20% of the world’s total in 1% of the landmass), with new species still being discovered and new records being announced often.
+This variety of habitats ensures an abundance of nearly 2,000 bird species, which is almost 20% of the world’s total in just 1% of the landmass.
+New species are still being discovered and new records are often announced.
 Colombia is experiencing a historical transformation politically, making it one of the safest travel destinations in Latin America.
 Colombians are eager to show off the biological, cultural, ethnic and gastronomic diversity the country has to offer.

-The map below shows the awe-inspiring amount of birding locations that Colombia Birdwatch offers throughout the entire country for your Custom Bird Watching Tours.
-Colombia Birdwatch has included a sample photo tour as a custom tour in this section but the idea is they will customize any tour to fit your needs.
+The map below shows the awe-inspiring number of birding locations that Colombia Birdwatch offers throughout the entire country for your Custom Bird Watching Tour.
+Colombia Birdwatch has included a sample photo tour as an indication of the opportunities available, but the idea is to customise any tour to fit your needs and interests.

 Guests will be picked up at the airport and driven to the Araucana Lodge.